HM Customs and Excise: The Board of Excise

 A Board of Excise was likewise established by the Long Parliament under the "Excise Ordinance" of 1643 (Ordinance for the speedy raising and levying of moneys by way of charge or impost upon several commodities).
-After 1662 Excise revenue was farmed for the most part, until the Board was established on a permanent footing in 1683.
+After 1662 excise revenue was farmed for the most part, until the board was established on a permanent footing in 1683.

 The Board of Inland Revenue

-In 1849 the Board of Excise was merged with the Board of Stamps and Taxes to create a new Board of Inland Revenue.
+In 1849 the Inland Revenue Board Act 1849 merged the Board of Excise with the Board of Stamps and Taxes to create a new Board of Inland Revenue.

 HM Customs and Excise

-The combined Board of Customs and Excise was formed in 1909 by the transfer of responsibility for Excise from the Board of Inland Revenue to the Board of Customs.
+The combined Board of Customs and Excise was formed by the Revenue Act 1909 which transferred responsibility for collection of excise duties from the Board of Inland Revenue to the Board of Customs.

 HM Revenue and Customs

 HM Customs and Excise was not responsible for collecting direct taxes: that was the job of the Inland Revenue.
 In March 2004, the O'Donnell review called for the merger of Customs and Excise with Inland Revenue; in the 2004 Budget, Gordon Brown, the Chancellor of the Exchequer, announced that the merger would go ahead, and the merged body (HM Revenue and Customs) was implemented by the Commissioners for Revenue and Customs Act 2005.